 Bologna, nicknamed as ‘la dotta, la grassa, la rossa’ (the learned, the fat/rich, and the red) is a city that has it all!
 Bologna University is one of the oldest in Europe.

-Bologna is also rich in agriculture and gastronomy and is often considered as the culinary capital of Italy.
+Bologna is also rich in agriculture and gastronomy and is often considered the culinary capital of Italy.
 And the red was originally referring to its architecture – the color of the buildings and the rooftops.

 However, because it’s situated between such fine cities as Milan, Venice, and Florence, Bologna often gets overlooked by first-time visitors.
 Often, there’s simply not enough time to see it all… But if you do have a day to spare, definitely include Bologna in your itinerary!